Marvin Ridge High School

-Marvin Ridge High School (commonly Marvin, Marvin Ridge, or MRHS) is a public high school in Marvin, North Carolina, USA serving students in grades 9–12.
+Marvin Ridge High School (commonly Marvin, Marvin Ridge, or MRHS) is a public high school in Marvin, North Carolina, United States serving students in grades 9–12.
 The school is part of the Union County Public School system.
 The school occupies a two-story building with a full auditorium and fully air-conditioned gym.
 Admission is based primarily on the location of students' homes and district lines.
 Marvin Ridge High was ranked 1st among the 300–399 cohort size for having a 99.3 percent graduation rate in North Carolina.
 It is ranked the 275th best high school in the country in 2017 by U.S. News & World Report.

 History

-The school was founded in 2007 to reduce overcrowding in the neighboring Weddington High School, transferring about half of the student body to the new school.
+Marvin Ridge High was founded in 2007, to reduce overcrowding at the neighboring Weddington High School, transferring about half of the student body to the new school.